myriad-360/Ansible-Delivery-Training-Student/M6-Secrets_with_Ansible_Vault/README.md

 ansible-playbook gather_device_facts_with_vault.yml -i inventory-withvault.ini --ask-vault-pass
 ```

+### Important Notes
-This example assumes `ansible_password` is stored in `cisco.yml` and `paloalto.yml` and device-specific variables are defined in `group_vars` files.
+- This example assumes `ansible_password` is stored in `cisco.yml` and `paloalto.yml` and device-specific variables are defined in `group_vars` files.
-Also, note that we're using the local directory `inventory-withvault.ini` file
+- Also, note that we're using the local directory `inventory-withvault.ini` file
+- Even though these files are encrypted, it's still advised to avoid committing them to source control